The government has started phasing in its landmark Making Tax Digital (MTD) initiative, which will see taxpayers move to a fully digital tax system.

 Under Simple Assessment, HMRC has the power to assess an individual's liability to income tax or capital gains tax, without the taxpayer having to fill out and submit a tax return.

-Simple Assessment was introduced in September 2017 and has been extended from 6 April 2018 and may now be used to deal with the tax liabilities of:
+Simple Assessment may be used to deal with the tax liabilities of:

 Those that miss the deadline are encouraged to contact HMRC in order to discuss their circumstances.
 Individuals who fail to do so may be subject to penalties.